MichiganCOG/MINT/README.md

 - Updating upper limit to 80% to observe results.
 Doesn't matter its a question of optimal parameters.
 - Updating results with algorithm version b
 - Found  bug in setup masks which used only 7 layers.
 Redid it to include all layers and rerunning vgg16 results.
+- All layers seems to be worse, moving back to 7 layer, modified combine.py and rerunning for final results